-Coronavirus: NZ to host studies searching for Covid-19 treatments
+Coronavirus drug in New Zealand: Scientists to trial medicine on Kiwi patients

 "It is what is called a double-blind study, which allows the effects, potentially beneficial, or harmful, to be evaluated without any bias affecting the evaluation of the effect of each treatment on patients' outcomes."

-The trial would help researchers understand whether the drugs were effective therapies for Covid-19.
+The trials, being overseen by the Australian and New Zealand Intensive Care Society, would help researchers understand whether the drugs were effective therapies for Covid-19.

 "It is very likely that patients who are not participating in these studies will not be offered either or both of these medicines, because their medical teams will not know until this and other similar trials are completed, whether the medicines are helpful, or harmful, or have no discernible benefit or harm," he said.